jgieseler/solo-epd-loader/README.rst

 Also, next to a dictionary providing energy information, another dictionary is returned that contains the CDF file metadata.
 See `data.serpentine-h2020.eu/l3data/solo/ <https://data.serpentine-h2020.eu/l3data/solo/>`_ for more details on the data product.

+Also note that the **corrected electron fluxes** can contain **negative values**.
+Though the user probably wants to omit them while plotting, they **need to be included if the data is integrated over time!**

 .. code:: python

    from matplotlib import pyplot as plt